Ratimon/haskell-abstract-algeba-practice/README.md

 As you can see from the example, the results of these operations are not the same, demonstrating that the operator is not associative.

 However, this operator is still closed, meaning that if you take any two real numbers a and b, a^b will be a real number as well.

+26. Let our set be real numbers.
+Show a binary operator that is not closed

+> **Answer**